Adding pedals is a lot of fun.

 The Big Muff distortion pedal with a Fender Stratocaster electric guitar. | Flickr Commons Image via NRTPhotos

-I'd recommend it to fans of such styles, as the tone it produces is likely to be very satisfying in those contexts.
+I'd recommend it to fans of such styles, as the tone it produces is likely to be most satisfying in those contexts.

 While most of that popularity is due to the distinct '70s-leaning gain levels and sustain, the pedal also attracts vintage rock fans for its analog circuitry and true bypass, features that are shared by its younger brother, the Big Muff Nano.